TOMMI’s #BigBangMoment: Bringing Virtual Reality into Big Hospitals

 Besides providing emotional support, TOMMI’s VR headsets can track stress-related data such as heart rate.
 The game also involves caregivers and parents through collaborative gaming sessions where parents use external supports in order to speak to their children and offer them help in achieving specific goals in VR.
 This revolutionary approach not only represents the intersection of healthcare and digital technologies, but also an opportunity to include caregivers and parents in the therapy process.

-The Merck Accelerator – Apply now!
+Our Accelerator – Apply now!